dfroberg/dailybrief/readme.md

 ## Changelog ##

+### 1.0.26 &mdash; 22 of February, 2019 ###
+* Fix: Add extra checks for missing CRON job, plugin not activated properly or upgraded without activate/deactivate.

 ### 1.0.25 &mdash; 22 of February, 2019 ###
 * Fix: Ensuring compatibility with Windows 5.1
 * Fix: More preview window style fixes.